 In other words, find out what your audience is searching for before the creation process begins.
 Through effective keyword research, you find the search terms and phrases people are using.

-Some good keyword research tools available.
+Some good keyword research and SEO tools are available.

 You discover a need and create the content that satisfies it.
 This allows you to know ahead of time, that your content will have an audience.